 Groundwater elevations are shown on Figure 5.
 Appendix B contains maps of depth to water and basin fill saturated thickness for the third quarter of 2007 (Figures B.3 and B.4, respectively).
 Groundwater elevations decrease eastward from the immediate vicinity of PDSTI, from south to north across the central portion of the study area near Green Valley, and from east to west on the alluvial fan east of the Santa Cruz River.
-Based on the groundwater elevation contours, groundwater flows from the flanks of the Santa Rita on the east and Sierrita Mountains on the west toward the central axis of the basin, and then northerly.
-This overall pattern of groundwater flow is consistent with expected regional groundwater flow patterns in the southern portion of the Tucson groundwater basin.
+Groundwater elevations range from about 2900 feet above mean sea level (ft amsl) at the southern end of the Canoa Ranch wellfield to about 2500 ft amsl north of the Twin Buttes Tailing Impoundment (Figure 5).
+Based on the inferred groundwater elevation contours shown in Figure 5, groundwater flows from the flanks of the Santa Rita Mountains on the east and Sierrita Mountains on the west toward the central axis of the basin, and then northerly.
+The greatest regional hydraulic gradients, inferred from the groundwater contours in Figure 5 range from about 0.015 to 0.025 eastward from the PDSTI.
+Regional hydraulic gradients in the central aquifer range from about 0.006 to about 0.008 northward.
+This overall pattern of water levels and groundwater flow is consistent with expected regional groundwater flow patterns in the southern portion of the Tucson groundwater basin (e.g., Pima Association of Governments (PAG), 1983b, and Mason and Bota, 2006).
 The groundwater elevations and consequent flow directions indicated in the vicinity of the PDSTI are generally consistent with data for 2005/2006 (HGC, 2006a) and 1993/1994 (M&A and Dames & Moore, 1994).
+Potential vertical hydraulic gradients are discussed in Section 2.2.4.3 which presents the results of initial sampling at monitoring wells installed under the Work Plan.

-Comparison of the third quarter 2007 water elevations with those shown in the Work Plan for 2005/2006 and with those in the groundwater monitoring reports for the fourth quarter 2006 (HGC, 2006d), first quarter 2007 (HGC, 2007a), and second quarter 2007 (HGC, 2007b) indicates no substantive difference in groundwater elevations and consequent flow directions over this time range.
+Comparison of the third quarter 2007 water elevations with those shown in the Work Plan for 2005/2006 and with those in the groundwater monitoring reports for the fourth quarter 2006 (HGC, 2006d), first quarter 2007 (HGC, 2007a), and second quarter 2007 (HGC, 2007b) indicates no substantive difference in groundwater elevations and consequent flow directions over this time range,, although groundwater elevations at specific wells are observed to vary seasonally, with elevations being lowest in the late summer (e.g., compare Figure 5 and Figure B.2).
+Of the 90 wells for which depth to water was measured in both the first and third quarters of 2007 (i.e., winter and summer), approximately 78 percent of water elevations declined in the summer and 22 percent increased.
+Water elevation declines in the summer typically ranged from less than a foot to 8 feet.